jdiejim/pokedex-blog/README.md

 I love building web apps with React.
 However, learning how to use the library and getting used to the React thinking can be difficult.
 I believe that personal projects are the best way to learn new things, and thus started to build a Pokedex with React.
 I had a lot of fun building it and learned a lot, so I decided to make this beginners workshop for new developers interested in learning how to use React.

-We are going to be using the [PokeApi](http://pokeapi.co/) to get all our pokemon data and sprites.
+We are going to be using the [PokeApi](http://pokeapi.co/) to get all our Pokemon data and sprites.

-* **PART 1** describes the file setup
+* **Part 1:** we will set up the file
-* **PART 2** we will begin making our wireframes and main layout
+* **Part 2:** we will begin making our wireframes and main layout
-* **PART 3** we will build the Pokemon view
+* **Part 3:** we will build the PokeList view
-* **PART 4** we will build the Detail view
+* **Part 4:** we will build the Detail view
-* **PART 5** we will fetch all the data and connect all our views
+* **Part 5:** we will fetch all the data and connect all our views

-# Without further ado, lets start coding.
+# Without further ado, let's start coding.

 # PART 1

 If you want to skip the initial setup, clone the “basic” branch of this [repo](https://github.com/jdiejim/pokedex-blog).
-Otherwise, lets continue with the installation.
+Otherwise, let's continue with the installation.

 ## Create React App Installation

-First you need to install [Node](https://nodejs.org/en/) version ≥ 6 on your machine.
+First, you need to install [Node](https://nodejs.org/en/) version ≥ 6 on your machine.
 Once installed, proceed to install the [create-react-app](https://github.com/facebookincubator/create-react-app) package globally with npm.

 ```